 This hearty potato, ham, and pumpkin soup is the perfect cozy comfort food for fall and winter.
 Pumpkin lovers will love a new way to eat more pumpkin, too!

 As the season changes from Autumn to Winter, a few things are certain…

-We spend our Friday evenings cheering our oldest son on as he plays basketball.
+We spend our Friday evenings cheering our sons as they play basketball.

 The days get shorter and the nights get longer.

 The chill in the air becomes more pronounced.

 Soup graces our table and warms our bellies.

 Love soup?
 Make sure you check out our other delicious soup recipes!